xrdocs/8000/_tutorials/mpls-te-bin-packing-cisco8000-auto-capacity.md

 # Conclusion

 Cisco auto-capacity features handles bin-backing automatically without operator intervention.
 This article covered a practical example which was used for a customer demonstration.
 Experiment with the timers that work for your network traffic demands.
+The configuration guide, available on cisco.com covers additional references: [Configuring Auto-Bandwidth TE++ on Cisco 8000](https://www.cisco.com/c/en/us/td/docs/iosxr/cisco8000/mpls/710x/b-mpls-cg-cisco8000-710x/implementing-mpls-traffic-engineering.html#concept_jgv_qld_sxb)

 # Acknowledgement